After some thought and research, I’ve decided on my daughter’s 4th grade homeschool curriculum.

 I had my daughter try out a few programs, and we decided to go with typing.com for my daughter’s typing curriculum.
 Bonus that it’s free. 🙂

 So those are our choices for our 4th grade homeschool curriculum.
 As you probably noticed a lot of our choices are online options which I feel will be the best option for us this year.

-To the best of my knowledge, all curriculum choices are secular except when we purposely study religion.
+To the best of my knowledge, all curriculum choices are secular.

 Confession, I’m a total curriculum junkie, and am always checking out various curriculum’s in search of amazing curriculum gems.
 If you have discovered any 4th grade homeschool curriculum gems, that are secular, let me know in the comments, I’d love to check it out.